venmo/flaskeleton/README.md

     pip install requests

 Run a setup script to create a couple of useful constants for your app, include a key to encrypt your sessions and placeholders for Venmo app credentials.
+These are used in "Venmo API Integration Example" below.
 `python setup.py`

 How to run
 -----------
 Go into the app main directory. run `python main.py`
-That's all (make sure you have that constants file and you installed those libraries mentioned above)!
+That's all (make sure you have that constants file constants.py and you installed those libraries mentioned above)!

 Venmo API Integration Example
 -----------------------------